Event2Vec: Processing Neuromorphic Events Directly by Representations in Vector Space: Experiments

-\textbf{Accuracy and Parameter Efficiency} Table \ref{tab: cmp accuracy} compares the accuracy and model parameters of event2vec with those of other representations across the three datasets.
-Our models for DVS Gesture and ASL-DVS are trained directly on randomly sampled events.
-For DVS-Lip, our model first undergoes self-supervised pre-training (refer to Appendix \ref{appendix: Self-supervised Training Details}) on cluster events.
-We then report the fine-tuning accuracy on both randomly sampled events and cluster events generated by the proposed Batched K-means++ algorithm.
-Our method achieves comparable accuracy on DVS Gesture and the highest accuracy on ASL-DVS and DVS-Lip among other leading representations, while demonstrating exceptional parameter efficiency.
-For example, previous State-Of-The-Art (SOTA) models use $2.79\times, 815.93\times,$ and $12.22\times$ as many parameters as our model on three datasets. \textbf{Throughput, Latency and Memory} We further compare model throughput and latency between our models and previous SOTA models, and results are shown in Table \ref{tab: cmp throughput and latency}.
-Appendix \ref{appendix: Experimental Environment for Performance Testing} provides more details about these experiments.
+\textbf{Throughput, Latency and Memory} We further compare model throughput and latency between our models and previous SOTA models, and results are shown in Table~\ref{tab:cmp-throughput-and-latency}.
+The three models included for comparison in Table~\ref{tab:cmp-throughput-and-latency} are Max-Former \citep{fang2025spiking}, GNN \& Transformer \citep{yuan2023learning}, and Spiking ResNet18 \& BiGRU \citep{dampfhoffer2024neuromorphic}.
+All of these models provide official open-source code, which allowed us to conduct experiments based on their codebases.
+Appendix~\ref{appendix:experimental-environment-for-performance-testing} provides more details about these experiments.
 Throughput is a primary metric governing the efficiency of model training.
-For different models, we set the batch size to the largest possible power of 2 or the average of two adjacent powers of 2 (e.g., 64, 96, 128, ...) without exceeding the GPU memory limit, aiming to maximize the reported throughput.
+For different models, we set the batch size to the largest possible power of 2 or the average of two adjacent powers of 2 (e.g., 64, 96, 128, \ldots) without exceeding the GPU memory limit, aiming to maximize the reported throughput.
 The results demonstrate that event2vec fully leverages the computational efficiency of Transformers, achieving training and inference throughput that is $4.21\times$ and $2.69\times$, $11.96\times$ and $62.67\times$, and $35.36\times$ and $5.70\times$ higher than those of prior works across the three datasets, respectively.
 For inference tasks on edge devices (e.g., an embedded neuromorphic system), the latency of processing a single event stream and the GPU memory consumed by the model are critical.
-We conducted comparative experiments and measured three latency components: event data pre-processing latency, model forward propagation latency, and total latency.
-The results show that across the three datasets, the total latency of our model is only $68\%, 11.12\%$, and $14.68\%$ of that of the prior SOTA methods, while the memory consumption is merely $72.18\%, 15.08\%$.
+We conducted comparative experiments and measured three latency components: event data preprocessing latency, model forward propagation latency, and total latency.
+The results show that across the three datasets, the total latency of our model is only $68.55\%, 11.12\%$, and $14.68\%$ of that of the prior SOTA methods, while the memory consumption is merely $72.18\%, 15.08\%$, and $68.35\%$.